TedHusted/awake/awake.md/awake.md

 	“Can I get you some coffee or anything, agents?”

 	A few minutes later, Tate says, “I don’t see what’s wrong with it either.”
-Looking at the manager, he asks “Do you have any ideas, Frederico?”
+Looking at the manager, he asks, “Do you have any ideas, Frederico?”

 	“Not really.
 I mean if test mode were engaged, someone could override the safeties and run the chair into a curb.
 But you need a special console to use test mode.”